RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Set ambitious timetables

-Targets affect people's motivations which affects the appropriateness of the target.
-A better fixed point: be ambitious as possible so people don't anchor to a slower timetable.
+Be ambitious as possible so people don't mentally anchor to a slower timetable.

 <p>&nbsp;</p>